 Last month, Valve officially unveiled its surprise Nintendo Switch-style handheld gaming console, the Steam Deck.
 Named after its SteamOS, the device looks set to be a powerful competitor to the Switch, boasting access to Steam's enormous digital library.
 However, gamers are now questioning how portable the device really is.

 We already knew it was on the large size, but with "hands-on" play sessions now being offered to media, we're seeing the first direct comparisons between the Steam Deck and the Switch.
-As you might expect, at 298mm x 117mm x 49mm, it's an awful lot bulkier, although the design also has similarities (See the best Nintendo Switch deals to try the latter device for yourself).
+As you might expect, at 298mm x 117mm x 49mm, it's an awful lot bulkier, although the design also has similarities (See the best Nintendo Switch Black Friday deals to try the latter device for yourself).
+Check out our live blog for all the best Nintendo Switch Black Friday deals.

 I have held and played the Steam Deck.
 It is ginormous compared to a Nintendo Switch.
 I did not necessarily mind that. https://t.co/1GfGXRua4f pic.twitter.com/XLbDE9D9s2August 6, 2021